alyakps/alyakps/README.md

 *I'm third year Informatics Engineering/Computer Science Student at Sepuluh Nopember Institute of Technology 🏛️!*

 <div align=justify>
+As a third-year undergraduate, I've developed extensive knowledge in information technology, software development, and data processing.
+Engaging in hands on projects enhanced my understanding and fostered a problem solving mindset.
+Combined with strong analytical abilities, I'm prepared to contribute effectively to dynamic teams.
+Eager to utilize my skills in a collaborative, goal-oriented environment, I'm confident in my ability to proactively contribute to team success.

 ## 👱🏻‍♂️ Talking about Personal Stuff's :
-- 🛠 &nbsp; I’m currently studying about PHP, JSP, JavaScript Framework, .NET, Laravel, CG (Computer Graphics), Cloud.
+- 🛠 &nbsp; I’m currently studying about PHP, JSP, JavaScript Framework, .NET
 - 🚀 &nbsp; I’m currently learning Mobile Development field 🌐.
 - 📫 &nbsp; How to reach me: Reach out to me directly through my [Instagram](https://instagram.com/aalyaputri) or **Gmail** : aps.alyaputrisalma@gmail.com